projectara/greybus-spec/source/control.rst

 Like all control protocol requests, the Greybus control identify request begins with a one-byte source device id field.
 In this case, only the SVC sends this request, and the field name reflects that.
-This request also contains the endo, module, and interface ids that represent the physical location of the destination interface.
+This request also contains the Endo, module, and interface ids that represent the physical location of the destination interface.
 It finally contains the device id that has been assigned to the destination interface.